 Bond Proceeds Funds.
-There shall be deposited into a Related Clean Water Bond Proceeds Fund (i) the proceeds of a Series as provided in the Related Series Indenture, (ii) amounts transferred from a Related Clean Water Costs of Issuance Fund and (iii) any other amounts deposited therein by the Board.
-There shall be deposited into a Related Drinking Water Bond Proceeds Fund (i) the proceeds of a Series as provided in the Related Series Indenture, (ii) amounts transferred from a Related Drinking Water Costs of Issuance Fund and (iii) any other amounts deposited therein by the Board.
+There shall be deposited into a Clean Water Bond Proceeds Fund (i) the proceeds of the Related Series as provided in the Related Series Indenture, (ii) amounts transferred from a Related Costs of Issuance Fund, (iii) all amounts equal to the Proceed Percentage received as principal of or interest on the Related CWSRF Pledged Project Obligations and any CWSRF Prepayments transferred pursuant to Section 6.05(a) hereof, (iv) amounts deposited pursuant to Section 8.07(a) and (v) any other amounts deposited therein by the Board to be transferred therein from a fund or account not governed by this Master Trust Indenture as the Board finds necessary and convenient.
+There shall be deposited into a Drinking Water Bond Proceeds Fund (i) the proceeds of the Related Series as provided in the Related Series Indenture, (ii) amounts transferred from a Related Costs of Issuance Fund, (iii) all amounts equal to the Proceed Percentage received as principal of or interest on the Related DWSRF Pledged Project Obligations and any DWSRF Prepayments transferred pursuant to Section 6.05(b) hereof, (iv) amounts deposited pursuant to Section 8.07(b) and (v) any amounts directed by the Board to be transferred therein from a fund or account not governed by this Master Trust Indenture as the Board finds necessary and convenient.